TROPICAL TREE-RING NETWORK

 Zuidema, Babts, Groenendijk, Trouet et al. Tropical tree growth driven by dry-season climate variability (2022).
 Nature Geoscience https://doi.org/10.1038/s41561-022-00911-8

-Based on the data from our network and after analysins over 14,000 tree-ring data series from 350 locations across the tropics, we found that stem growth of tropical trees is reduced in years when the dry season is warmer and drier than normal.
+Based on the data from our network and after analysis over 14,000 tree-ring data series from 350 locations across the tropics, we found that stem growth of tropical trees is reduced in years when the dry season is warmer and drier than normal.
 The effect of drier and hotter years is larger in more arid and/or in warmer regions.
 This suggests that climate change may increase the sensitivity of tropical trees to climatic fluctuations.